-4.4 Outside investors
+4 Outside investors

-In this subsection, we introduce a new class of players: outside investors.
+In this section, we introduce a new type of agent: outside investors.
+For simplicity, we assume that the outside investors' identities do not overlap with those of other agents (workers and entrepreneurs).
+In the Internet Appendix, we consider the possibility of such an overlap.
 Outside investors are atomistic and in large supply.
 They can buy shares of both flexible and inflexible firms.
 For simplicity, we normalize the number of shares in each firm to one.
 To introduce a trading stage, we assume that entrepreneurs first set up their firms and then sell shares to outside investors.
 Outside investors hold the shares until the end of the period, when firms are liquidated and profits are paid out as dividends.
 We assume no time discounting and no uncertainty.

 We assume that operating costs, w + c(s), are paid out of current cash flows, y, whenever possible.
 If y < w + c(s), the firm uses its working capital to plug the difference.
 To invest in working capital, a firm needs to raise funds from outside investors.
 Let $e_1(s,w) + e_2(s,w)$ denote the total amount that outside investors pay in exchange for one share of a company that offers contract (s,w), where $e_1(s,w)$ is the amount raised in a primary offering (i.e., the funds stay in the firm) and $e_2(s,w)$ is the secondary offering amount (i.e., the proceeds go to the entrepreneur).
 Let d(s,w) denote the dividend paid at the end of the period.
 Limited liability implies that dividends must be non-negative.
-If $\pi(s,w) \geq 0$ , all costs can be funded internally, thus $e_1(s,w) = 0$ and $d(s,w) = \pi(s,w)$ .
-If $\pi(s,w) < 0$ , then $e_1(s,w) = -\pi(s,w)$ and d(s,w) = 0.
+If

-&lt;sup>11The lack of risk in our model can be alternatively interpreted as perfect risk sharing.
+&lt;sup>14The lack of risk in our model can be alternatively interpreted as perfect risk sharing.
 Suppose that each firm produces $y + \epsilon$ , with $\epsilon$ idiosyncratic.
 By holding shares in a mass of firms, one can perfectly diversify away all risks.